-Expert opinions on whether or not the Canada-China investor protection and promotion agreement was a good deal for Canada range from alarm to moderate apprehension.
+Expert opinions on whether or not the Canada-China investor protection and promotion agreement was a good deal for Canada range from moderate apprehension to alarm.
 But the one point on which almost all can agree upon is the need for the federal government to acknowledge and discuss Canadians' growing anxiety about Chinese ownership of Canada's natural resources.

-The CNOOC $15.1-billion U.S. bid will be the largest Chinese state-owned enterprise (SOE) takeover of a Canadian natural resource firm in history, and will have implications for both countries' foreign and domestic policies.
+The CNOOC US$15.1-billion bid will be the largest Chinese state-owned enterprise (SOE) takeover of a Canadian natural resource firm in history, and will have implications for both countries' foreign and domestic policies.